JiyuanLiu2001/MSS/README.md

     T. Perez and T. I. Fossen (2009).
 A Matlab Tool for Parametric Identification of Radiation-Force Models of Ships and Offshore Structures.
     Modelling, Identification and Control, MIC-30(1):1-15.
 DOI: https://doi.org/10.4173/mic.2009.1.1

+Section for Ship Hull Inspection (Individual Project Section)

+In points.csv, the data of 3D ship hull model consists of a set of 3D coordinates were included.

+In A_star.py, the algorithm comparison between A star, Dijkstra, and BFS algorithm were carried out based on Permutation Method and Nearest Neighbour Algorithm respectively.

+In A_star_plus.py, the comparison between the curve line comparison and the straight line comparison were carried out based on
+Permutation Method and Nearest Neighbour Algorithm for arrangement of travelling sequence of way points respectively.
+And all comparisons were carried out based on using A star algorithm as graph search algorithm.

+Functions in data.py were imported and used in A_star.py and A_star_plus.py.

+By running test.py, the ship hull model and half ship hull model can be obtained.